SQ321 incident: What causes turbulence and is climate change making it worse?

 1. What is turbulence?

-Dr Matthias Roth described atmospheric turbulence as irregular and chaotic and unpredictable motions in the airflow.
+Professor of urban climatology Matthias Roth described atmospheric turbulence as irregular, chaotic and unpredictable motions in the airflow.

-Turbulence can be caused by storms, mountains, weather fronts and strong air currents such as jet streams, said the professor of urban climatology at the National University of Singapore’s department of Geography.
+Turbulence can be caused by storms, mountains, weather fronts and strong air currents such as jet streams, said Dr Roth, who is from the department of geography at the National University of Singapore (NUS).

 Turbulent motions are usually not visible, he noted.
 This particular type of turbulence, which is often called clear air turbulence, is caused by changes in wind speed, air temperature or pressure over short distances.
 They are difficult to avoid because they are not directly visible, are hard to predict and do not show up on a weather radar.

-Associate professor Steve Yim from the Asian School of the Environment at the Nanyang Technological University (NTU) said turbulence can be caused by wind shear – a sudden change in wind speed and direction due to differences in air temperatures at different altitudes.
+Associate Professor Steve Yim from the Asian School of the Environment at the Nanyang Technological University (NTU) said turbulence can be caused by wind shear – a sudden change in wind speed and direction due to differences in air temperatures at different altitudes.

-The World Meteorological Organisation called wind shear is a “major hazard” for aviation, especially when operating at lower altitudes.
+The World Meteorological Organisation called wind shear a “major hazard” for aviation, especially when operating at lower altitudes.

+AccuWeather, an American weather forecasting firm, has posited that rapidly developing thunderstorms near the flight path of SQ321 likely contributed to the violent turbulence.

+Mr Dan DePodwin, AccuWeather’s senior director of forecasting operations, said a review of satellite and lightning data clearly shows explosive thunderstorm development close to the flight path.

 2. How common are injuries related to turbulence?

-America’s National Transportation Safety Board (NTSB) reported that more than a third of all airline incidents in the United States from 2009 through 2018 were related to turbulence, most of which resulted in one or more serious injuries but no damage to the plane.
+America’s National Transportation Safety Board (NTSB) reported that more than a third of all airline incidents in the US from 2009 to 2018 were related to turbulence, most of which resulted in one or more serious injuries but no damage to the plane.

-Fatalities from encountering turbulence in flight are rare – none were captured by the Federal Aviation Administration (FAA) between 2009 and 2022.
+Fatalities from encountering turbulence in flight are rare.
+None was captured by the FAA between 2009 and 2022.

 But there were 129 crew members and 34 passengers who were seriously hurt due to in-flight turbulence in this period.